Knottingley TMD

-Knottingley TMD was a traction maintenance depot located in Knottingley, West Yorkshire, England.
-The depot was situated on the Pontefract Line and was near Knottingley station.
+Knottingley TMD is a traction maintenance depot located in Knottingley, West Yorkshire, England.
+The depot is situated on the Pontefract Line and is near Knottingley station.
 It opened in 1967 to maintain the locomotives and hopper wagons for a planned 75 Merry-go-round trains a day, expected to use the Wakefield and Goole line.

 History

 In 1976, Class 03, 04, 08 shunters and Class 47 locomotives could be seen at the depot.

 During the late 1970s, 1980s and 1990s the depot was home to Class 56 and from the mid eighties, Class 58 locomotives.

 When the depot opened in July 1967, it was given the depot code of 56A, which had previously been a code used in Wakefield for a shed that had closed in June 1967.
 Later that year, it was renumbered to 55G, however since 1973 when the TOPS system was introduced, the depot code has been KY.
 At the time that the TOPS system was being rolled out, Knottingley was using a separate computer system called Airepower which allocated the 13 locomotives and 45 traincrew needed to run all the coal trains every week.